-The forum updates, as well as shows us how different types of folks experience and rate each section of the trail against my ratings, and how the trails change over time.
+The forum updates show us how different types of folks experience and rate each section of the trail against my ratings, and how the trails change over time.

 The forum allows you to update the guide.
 This is important as the TYT contains two sections of unmaintained trail where conditions can change radically over the years and over the course of a season.